fasterthanlime/semester-project/report.md

 ooc also tries to be leaner than C++: it has fewer features, while still remaining general enough to be relevant for most tasks.
 Another distinctive difference is in the implementation of generics versus templates.

+C++ doesn't have generics, it has templates: instanciation is always done at compile-time and incurs a cost in code size.
+On the other hand, templates are often used beyond generic collections, as a metaprogramming mechanism more powerful and type-safe than C macros.

 ## ooc vs C#/Java